Transportation management system: Functionalities

 However, all the above logistical functions need to be scrutinized as to how each parameter functions.

 Market

-Gartner predicts the global transportation management system market to grow 60% from $1.3 billion in 2019 to $2.1 billion in 2024.
+Gartner predicted the global transportation management system market to grow 60% from $1.3 billion in 2019 to $2.1 billion in 2024.

+Integrated freight orchestration

+Some transportation management systems support a layered freight procurement strategy sometimes described as integrated freight orchestration.
+In this hybrid logistics approach, freight is managed across three levels: